 Then in October 2012 I read It Starts With Food and this happened…

 When I started the Whole30 on October 1 I weighed 138 which had been my plateau for over a YEAR.
 My waist was 27in and my chest was 32in.
 I also had measured my arms a few months back so I had a good estimate of what those were before starting.
 After 30 days of super clean eating I got down to 130lbs, lost an inch on my waist, an inch on my chest (and lost a cup size, whomp whomp) and an inch EACH on both arms.
 Holler.
 I knew this type of eating was here to stay!
 Forever.

 I completed a Whole45 in time for Valentine’s Day 2013 and just before my 25th birthday!
 I plan on continuing nearly 100% with this type of eating for my life, because it allows me to look, feel, and perform my best.
 Here is what the transition to Paleo has done for me!!!
 I can’t wait to see how far it takes me 🙂

-It is now 2016, nearly four years after my first Whole30 and my goals and lifestyle have changed.
+It is now 2018, more than five years after my first Whole30 and my goals and lifestyle have changed.
 I now focus on building strength and improving my athleticism so how much I weigh and what size clothes I wear are of little importance to me.
 I ditched my scale a long time ago and don’t have any plans on getting a new one 🙂 I also follow the paleo diet 80% of the time and allow for some wiggle room when I go out to eat and travel.
 This doesn’t mean that I eat fast food or food with no nutritional value (I’m looking at you Oreos).
-My typical “flex foods” include organic white rice, corn tortillas, high quality ice cream, goat cheese, and the very occasional gluten-free pizza!
+My typical “flex foods” include organic white rice, corn tortillas, high quality ice cream, goat cheese, and the occasional pizza!
 I want you to know that it is easy to maintain health while being flexible for the long term!